 Dates Aboard: 1969 to 1975.

-and Robert.
-Five grandchildren, one great granddaughter, two sisters, one brother, and
+Hartley, and Robert.
+Five grandchildren, one great granddaughter, two sisters,

-submariner retiring in 1975.
-He finished his professional career working in the industry
+Nuclear submariner retiring in 1975.
+He finished his professional career working

-at the Hanford Nuclear site in Richland, Washington, Polo Verde Nuclear site in
+in the industry at the Hanford Nuclear site in Richland, Washington, Polo Verde

-Phoenix, Arizona as well as numerous consulting projects throughout the United
+Nuclear site in Phoenix, Arizona as well as numerous consulting projects

-States.
+throughout the United States.
 Herb enjoyed many pleasures during his lifetime.
-They included vacation

-travel,camping, fishing, crabbing and clam digging, four wheeling, model building,
+They included vacation and, camping, fishing, crabbing and clam digging, four

 Robert J. Cowels, Jr., YN3(SS) - Passed away August 3, 2002 in Ukiah, California.
 Born: Aug 7, 1954.
 Nickname: "Bob".
 Gold Crew.
 Dates Aboard: 03/74 to 03/75.
 Robert is survived by his wife Ann and two sons, Kevin and Matthew.
 Career History: Robert served on the USS U.S. Grant and the USS George C.

-days.
-His Grant memories posted in the Ships Log Book include the time the XO
+of days.
+His Grant memories posted in the Ships Log Book include the time the

-declined use of the tug in the channel at Holy Loch.
-The boat ended up perpendicular
+XO declined use of the tug in the channel at Holy Loch.
+The boat ended up

-to another boat and narrowly missed a small boat dock just aft of the tender Canopus
+Perpendicular to another boat and narrowly missed a small boat dock just aft of

 John Fitzgerald Crawford, RM2(SS) - Passed away May 21, 2006 in Findlay, Ohio.
 Born: Sept 16, 1961.
 Blue Crew.
 Dates Aboard: 1981 to 1983.
 Survived by his wife Karen, son Benjamin and daughter Jenna.
 Career History: Also served on the USS Parche.